-Residence halls for men are Ballard and Coberly Halls, Young Tower, and Campus House.
-Residence halls for women are Griffith, Dixon, and Bradley Towers.
+Residence halls for men are Ballard South Hall, Young and Rice Tower, and Campus House.
+Residence halls for women are Coberly, Ballard North Hall, Dixon, and Bradley Towers.

 The residence hall is a “home away from home” that provides spiritual fellowship and Christian friendship.
 PCC residence hall rooms are completely carpeted and air-conditioned and have wireless Internet access, room telephones with free local and toll-free calling, and private (or adjoining) bathrooms.
 Each building is equipped with large laundry rooms with several washers and dryers.
 All single, undergraduate students under 25 years of age who are not living with their parents are required to reside in the residence halls.